StephanErb/engineering-notes/content/Algorithms.md

 ### Suffix Arrays and Suffix Trees
 TODO once studied.

+### Succinct Data Structures
+Succinct Data Structures are space efficient implementations of abstract data types (e.g., trees, bit sets) that still allow for efficient queries.

+A common implementation technique is to split the data structure / problem into blocks:

+* on the first block level, the blocks are few enough so that we can spend many bits for each pre-computed result per block
+* on the second block level which splits existing blocks into sub-blocks, there are many blocks but the results are stored relatively to the surrounding blocks and therefore require fewer bits.
+* if required, sub-blocks can be splitted even further.
+They may then be small enough for their results to fit into a full lookup-table.

 ## Recurring Design Ideas
 There seem to be some simple ideas that have influenced the design of many algorithms and data structures.
 This list is not authoritative (in particular w.r.t. to naming), it just lists some observations.
 The ideas seem to be heavily connected and seldomly used in isolation.